TKat72/artStagramPj/README.md

 This is a clone  of instagram , with little twist insted on postion usles post of nothing, you can share your favorite art work  or you own creations.

-1. The 'Getting Started' section of the readme needs to be changed.
-At the time of grading, it was the same one that came with the project starter.

- 2. After deleting a Post, a blanc page gets rendered.?